ustyui/silva/silva_beta/doc/data_input_format.md

 the direction the same with the arrow (**unclockwise towards the postive axis**) is positive direction.
 In this case, you should input your value as a positive value.

-the direction the same with the arrow (**unclockwise towards the postive axis**) is negative direction.
+the direction the same with the arrow (**clockwise towards the postive axis**) is negative direction.
 In this case, you should input your value as a negative value.

 ## Check Poses